 The Independent Education Union (IEU) Fact Sheet has been provided for CRTs working in Independent and Catholic schools.
 If you have any questions regarding this information, please contact IEU directly.

-The VIT FAQs provide specific information regarding registration for CRTs.
+Read our frequently asked questions about specific information relating to CRTs.
 The registration requirements are the same for all teachers, regardless of their employment status.
 These FAQs should be read in conjunction with other information regarding registration.

 Is there a separate category of registration for CRTs?
 Why does a CRT have to meet the same renewal requirements as all other teachers?